elsa-lab/arxiv-cleaner/README.md

 python -m arxiv_cleaner.main --input=<Input directory> --output=<Output directory> --tex=<TEX files to keep>
 ```

+Tex files (`.tex`, `.cls`, `.clo`, `.sty`, `.bst`) required by the TEX files to keep will be cleaned and copied to the output directory.
+Other files (e.g., images) required by the TEX files to keep will be copied to the output directory.

 ## Examples

 Try cleaning the example project as follows